populationgenomics/team-docs/getting_started.md

 ### Analysis runner

-The analysis-runner builds a Batch pipeline from a speific commit in a GitHub repository.
+The analysis-runner builds a Batch pipeline from a specific commit in a GitHub repository.
 You can interact with an analysis server with the CLI.
 This can be installed with:

 ```bash
 conda install -c cpg analysis-runner